10 Symptoms of Kidney Failure and How to Prevent Them

 6. Nausea and vomiting

 Yet again, excessive waste in the blood causes the body to react to the uremia.
-Patients begin to vomit, feel ill, nauseated, and consequently, lose weight.
+Patients begin to vomit, feel ill, nauseated, and, consequently, lose weight.
 The stomach also tends to feel full when in reality, it isn’t.
-Individuals feel heavy and slow..
+Individuals feel a heaviness in their body and start to slow down.

 7. Shortness of breath

-It’s difficult to catch one’s breath after an activity: climbing stairs, running, and even walking slightly faster than normal.
-This is due to two causes: there is an excess of fluid in the body and this fluid could accumulate in the lung, consequently making it difficult to breathe.
-The fact that one also suffers from anemia associated with kidney failure, makes it more difficult to catch one’s breath than before.
+Another of the symptoms of kidney failure is a difficulty to catch one’s breath after an activity: climbing stairs, running, and even walking slightly faster than normal.
+This is due to two causes.
+Firstly there is an excess of fluid in the body and, secondly, this fluid could accumulate in the lung, consequently making it difficult to breathe.
+If you are also suffering from anemia associated with kidney failure, this also makes it more difficult to catch one’s breath than before.

 8. Feeling cold

 Anemia makes one feel colder than normal.
-It is also a very characteristic fact of kidney failure.
+It is also another one of the common symptoms of kidney failure.

 9. Concentration problems

-Because of circulatory problems, blood that is not well filtered, and having the hormone erythropoietin altered, oxygen does not arrive in normal doses to the brain.
-It does not obtain sufficient energy and concentration problems begin to emerge.
-It becomes more difficult, one feels tired and even dizzy.
-It’s normal to experience minor memory loss.
+If you have circulatory problems, then the blood won’t be filtered correctly.
+The erythropoietin hormone is affected, and, as a result, oxygen doesn’t arrive in normal doses to the brain.
+It doesn’t obtain sufficient energy and concentration problems begin to emerge.
+In addition to that you will feel tired and even dizzy.
+It’s also normal to experience minor memory loss.

 10. Side pain and leg pain

-Some people with kidney problems suffer from back pain or side pain; a symptom that could sometimes be confused with other conditions.
+Some people with kidney problems can suffer from back pain or side pain.
+This, of course, is a symptom that could sometimes be confused with other conditions.
 This pain extends from one side to the leg, and is a very acute pain that sometimes prevents one from leading a normal life.
 This symptom is probably associated with polycystic kidney disease, a disease that creates cysts that fill with fluid in the the kidneys and even in the liver.
 It is very painful.

 How can I prevent kidney failure?